delpanahi/colorbuddy/README.md

 - Natalie Wesseldine (Frontend Developer)

 ## About Color Buddy:
-**Color Buddy** is a tool that allows designers to understand what their designs may look like to people with various types of colorblindness.
+**Color Buddy** is a tool that allows designers to understand what their designs may look like to people with various types of color blindness.
 Through **Color Buddy**, we specifically show designers what their chosen colors look like to people with color vision deficiencies like protanopia, deuteranopia, and tritanopia.

 Once designers input an RGB value, **Color Buddy** will provide a visual of how their inputted color would look to those with protanopia (inability to see red), deuteranopia (inability to see green), and tritanopia (inability to see blue).